martin-wey/CodeUltraFeedback/README.md

 > We believe existing benchmarks relying on automated metrics and static analysis tools are insufficient and too rigid for evaluating the broader capabilities of LLMs.
 > Instead, we believe LLM-as-a-judge offers a more viable alternative (_or proxy to human evaluation_) to evaluate LLMs while effectively considering the intricacies of natural and programming languages.

-Our work features two main contributions: `CodeUltraFeedback` and `CODAL-Bench`, a dataset and benchmark for aligning LLMs to coding preferences and evaluate their alignment using LLM-as-a-judge.
+Our work features two main contributions: `CodeUltraFeedback` and `CODAL-Bench`, a dataset and benchmark for aligning LLMs to coding preferences and evaluating their alignment using LLM-as-a-judge.

 `CodeUltraFeedback` is a preference dataset of complex coding instructions to align LLMs to coding preferences.
 It has an analogous construction procedure to [UltraFeedback](https://github.com/OpenBMB/UltraFeedback), featuring: